 Collaboration using 21 cm observations on the world's

 largest radio telescope, the 305-meter Arecibo Observatory in

-Past students include Haley Sharp (now in graduate school, San
+Past students include Haley Sharp (M.S. in Planetary Astronomy, San

-Diego State) and Yue Zhao and Yang Wang (graduate school,
+Diego State, expected in 2014), Christopher Downing, and Yue Zhao and Yang Wang (graduate school,

 I joined USF's physics department in Fall 2006 to help